Fahim602/Fahim602.github.io/_projects/secure-office-network-deployment.md

 ---
 layout: post
-title: Blogging Like a Hacker
+title: # Secure Office Network Deployment
 ---

-# Secure Office Network Deployment

 This is a project where I designed and secured a network for a small office environment using Cisco Packet Tracer.